GADA 601: Weapons

 The first AAA weapons deployed were 76.2 mm Skoda guns and 20 mm cannons.

 Several years later, between 1949 and 1962, the army purchased Bofors 40 mm guns and 90 mm guns.
 During 1951, the first long-range radar, a Westinghouse, was imported from the USA.
 The group changed its name from Training Center of Air Defense (CIADA) to Artillery Group of Air Defense 601 (GADA 601) in 1964.
 Its first commander was Lieutenant Colonel Esteban Rodriguez.
 The GADA was composed of batteries, each one divided into three sections.
 The section, led by a 2nd Lieutenant, usually comprised two artillery pieces.
 In 1968, a new sub-unit, Battery "C", was established, incorporating new material like the 40 mm L 70 Bofors-Contraves radar-guided system.

 The first missile Battery was equipped with Tigercat triple launchers in 1970.

 In 1980, after a border crisis with Chile, the army acquired the 35 mm Oerlikon-Contraves radar-guided system.
 Furthermore, a new unit had been added to the GADA in 1976, the AADA 602, to deal first with the Tigercats and some years later with Roland-2 missiles.

 After losing half of the 35 mm systems and one of the four Rolands in the war of 1982, the group was reinforced with 40 mm Bofors and 30 mm Hispano-Suiza guns.

 Operational history

 Political unrest (1955–1978)

 From the second term in office of Juan Perón to the dictatorships of the 1970s, there were several periods of political unrest and violence involving the military.
 Argentina witnessed the overthrowing of constitutional governments followed by sporadic clashes between rival factions of the armed forces and the surge of leftist militant organizations.
-The GADA took part on a number of these incidents:
+The GADA took part in a number of these incidents: